 Decumbent annual herb with erect flower stems to 20 cm long.
 Leaves basal and on the flower stems; alternate, sessile, lanceolate to narrow-elliptic with basal leaves to 5.5 cm long and 0.8 cm wide.
 Inflorescence erect spike with a few white, pale-pink to purple flowers.
 Flowering between August and November.
 Fruits are red-brown ovoid capsules to 5 mm long, with 3 valves.
 Seeds are dark red-brown reniform seed to 0.5 mm diameter, coppery lustre at maturity with a warty surface.
 Seed embryo type is peripheral.

 Seed collection and propagation

 Collect seeds between October and January.
 Collect mature capsules, those that are turning a red-brown colour and contain dark seeds.
 Place the capsules in a tray and leave to dry for one to two weeks.
 Then rub the capsules gently by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From three collections, the seed viability was high, ranging from 85% and 100%.
+Seed viability is usually high.

 |Location||No. of seeds|